Sales Lessons from Violet’s Boutique

 Lesson 9: Build Trust

 Once you’ve built trust in your customers by listening to their needs and serving them well, showing them that you can give them what they need, they will find it easier to buy more from you.
-Even though I was spending way more than I’d left the hotel that day expecting to spend I was getting in the groove, spotting more and more items I liked.
+Even though I was spending way more than I’d expected to spend when I left that hotel, I was getting in the groove, spotting more and more items I liked.